 No matter how unreasonable a customer might seem, you have to respect the fact that it’s their experience and you can do yourself a disservice if you don’t take it seriously.
 Acknowledge that you understand their point of view and that you sympathize with their position.
 This is not the same as being in agreement.
 It’s absolutely possible to disagree with a customer without creating a conflict.

 Just like you, your customers read the bad reviews first

 If you have ever been to a review site it’s likely that you skipped the five-starred reviews and went straight to the one or two-starred reviews to see if the company had replied and what that reply was.
 This will heavily influence your willingness or unwillingness to purchase from or deal with a company.

 It’s actually a gift when you get a bad customer review, because it makes it possible for you to show the world that you take responsibility and try to work out a solution with the customer.
 Your ability to show how you handle issues with customers publicly can give new potential customers more confidence in your company too since they can see you care about your customers.
 You are also more likely to turn that customer’s negative experience into a positive one and work towards restoring that customer’s confidence in your company.
 Remember, it is much more cost efficient to keep current customers than acquire new ones!
 In fact, a 5% increase in customer retention can boost profits by 25 to 85%.

-If you want to read more of that vein, I wholeheartedly recommend Jay Baer’s book "Hug Your Haters."
+If you want to read more of that vein, check out Jay Baer’s book "Hug Your Haters."